mrdvt92/perl-Geo-Local-Server/README.md

     rpmbuild -ta Geo-Local-Server-?.??.tar.gz

-Outerwise copy the example etc/local.coorindates file to either /etc/ or C:\\Windows\\ and then update the coordinates to match your server location.
+Otherwise copy the example etc/local.coorindates file to either /etc/ or C:\\Windows\\ and then update the coordinates to match your server location.

 ## Environment